-Malibu Lagoon SB
+Malibu Lagoon State Beach

-The Adamson House at Malibu Lagoon State Beach overlooks the Malibu Pier and Surfrider Beach.
-This blufftop showplace of Malibu historical artifacts is a California Historical Landmark that is also listed on the National Register of Historic Places.
+The Adamson House at Malibu Lagoon State Beach overlooks the Malibu Lagoon and Surfrider Beach.
+This showplace of Malibu historical artifacts is a California Historical Landmark that is also listed on the National Register of Historic Places.
 Designed by Stiles O. Clements in 1929, this Spanish Colonial Revival home contains the best surviving examples of decorative ceramic tile produced by Malibu Potteries.
 The home was built for Merritt Huntley Adamson and Rhoda Rindge Adamson, daughter of Frederick Hastings Rindge and May Knight Rindge—last owners of the Rancho Malibu Spanish grant.

 From Santa Monica, follow the Pacific Coast Highway 13 miles west.
 From the 101 Freeway, exit at Las Virgenes Road, proceed 10-miles west through Malibu Canyon, turn left at Pacific Coast Highway, travel 1.5-miles east.
 Entrance for parking and the nature area is at Cross Creek Road.
 Walk east across the bridge and follow the dirt lane at to the Adamson House.

 The State Beach parking lot is located on the west side of the Malibu Creek Bridge.
 A county parking lot is located directly in front of the Adamson House.

 Parking fees (for the State Beach parking lot):

 - All day – $12.00 per car, per day